-- 4) ANSI/ASA S12.9-2013 Part 3 ("Quantities and Procedures for Description and Measurement of Environmental Sound Part 3: Short-term Measurements with an Observer Present"), is prepared by and published by the American National Standards Institute. - 5) The agency did not modify the text. - 6) A copy of ANSI/ASA S12.9-2013 Part 3 can be obtained in hard copy or in electronic copy from the American National Standards Institute for \$115.00.
-A copy can be purchased on-line at http://webstore.ansi.org or by mailing a request to the American National Standards Institute, 25 West 43rd Street, 4th Floor, New York, NY 10036, Telephone No. 1-212-642-4900. - 7) The Committee chose not to reproduce the incorporated materials because the document is protected by copyright.
+4) ANSI/ASA S12.9-2013 Part 3 ("Quantities and Procedures for Description and Measurement of Environmental Sound - Part 3: Short-term Measurements with an Observer Present"), is prepared by and published by the American National Standards Institute.

+6) A copy of ANSI/ASA S12.9-2013 Part 3 can be obtained in hard copy or in electronic copy from the American National Standards Institute for \$115.00.
+A copy can be purchased on-line at http://webstore.ansi.org or by mailing a request to the American National Standards Institute, 25 West 43rd Street, 4th Floor, New York, NY 10036, Telephone No. 1-212-642-4900.

+7) The Commission chose not to reproduce the incorporated materials because the document is protected by copyright.